I need you to design a logo.

 Instead of Gill Sans or the like, I used a reverse-contrast font, tweaking its letter forms to build the W and the longer logo.
 Reverse contrast is a style of typeface in which the contrast between the thick and thin strokes is reversed (obviously).
 This style has more than a toe dipped in classic concepts, but with a unique and unexpected personality.
 Class with an unexpected twist?
 Yeah, that sums up the Workshop books nicely.

 Why two pencils?
 Publishing is a collaborative industry.
 A children’s book is in essence an object of art comprised of words and pictures.
 One pencil represents the author.
 The other represents the illustrator.
 Together, they draw a unified line.

 The W colophon is a trademark of Penguin Random House LLC.

 Months after we first stared at “Penguin Workshop” scribbled on a piece of paper, our logo was finalized and approved by all.
 It showed up in Publishers Weekly.
 It was submitted to the design, marketing, and publicity teams.
 We made swag.
 And now you can see it on our books.

-Time will tell if this logo becomes a mainstay or a footnote.
+Time will tell if this logo becomes a mainstay.
 One thing is certain: I can’t wait for the next time someone says to me, “I need you to design a logo . . .”